smartcontractkit/documentation/docs/chainlink-keepers/cron-contracts.md

 # Job Scheduling Tutorial

 Use [Remix](https://remix.ethereum.org/) for this tutorial.
-To learn more about Remix and how you can use it to deploy a smart contract, visit our [tutorial](/docs/deploy-your-first-contract/).
+To learn more about Remix and how you can use it to deploy a smart contract, see the [Getting Started guide](/docs/deploy-your-first-contract/).

 You will also need MetaMask or other another wallet that is compatible with Remix with some testnet tokens of choice.
 See the [MetaMask tutorial](/docs/deploy-your-first-contract/#install-and-fund-your-metamask-wallet) if you need help setting up a wallet.